iwswordpress/ndc-gql/COURSES-02/GUIDE.md

 Same for users.
 If one has a function in Schema.Query but not defined in resolves the app won't crash until that function is called.

-ids are serialized to string type.
+ids are serialized to string type as shown in node terminal.

+in client > 04-get-task-by-id.html we can use query and variables as well as aliases.

 [TOP](#TOP)